 Risk factors for splenic injury include anti-coagulant (blood thinner) therapy, irritable bowel disorder, gender (females are at higher risk (3:1) compared to males), history of multiple prior colonoscopies, and enlargement of the spleen (splenomegaly).Perforated Bowel During Colonoscopy: Is This Malpractice?

 One common complication during colonoscopies is perforating the colon which, in laymen's terms, is making a cut or hole in the colon by mistake.
 Perforation of the bowel and splenic injury can both present with abdominal pain.
 Abdominal pain occurs on the left side and is often associated with radiating pain to the left shoulder.
 The pain is usually progressive and persistent.
 Dizziness may also occur in some patients.
 Most patients with splenic injury report problems within 24 to 48 hours of the colonoscopy.
 Laboratory tests may also reveal a drop in hemoglobin and hematocrit.
-Perforation should be ruled out before diagnosis of splenic injury, as bowel perforation is a more common complication of colonoscopy.
+Perforation should be ruled out before a diagnosis of splenic injury, as bowel perforation is a more common complication of colonoscopy.

 Bowel perforation is a recognized risk of a colonoscopy.
 Many doctors think this is the end of the malpractice question when in fact, it is only the beginning.
 Many "recognized risks" are also medical malpractice.
-But, a perforated colon during colonoscopy can be the result of malpractice. it is important to understand that just because something can and does frequently happen in the absence of medical malpractice, it does not mean malpractice cannot also be the cause in some cases.
+But, a perforated colon during colonoscopy can be the result of malpractice. it is important to understand that just because something can and does happen in the absence of medical malpractice, it does not mean malpractice cannot also be the cause in some cases.